 Our editor's take:

 Are you an aspiring at-home cook?
-With this card you'll earn 3 percent cash back on groceries at U.S. supermarkets on up to $6,000 per year in purchases, and pay no annual fee.
-Terms and conditions apply.
+With this card you'll earn 3 percent cash back on groceries at U.S. supermarkets on up to $6,000 per year in purchases (then 1 percent), and pay no annual fee.
+Terms apply.

 Do you have the remotest idea what most of those kitchen gadgets you received as wedding gifts actually do?
 Or how they work?
 Maybe it's time to find out, with some good old-fashioned home cooking.
 As an added bonus, that should get you much more alone time with your new spouse -- something newly married couples tend to know how to take advantage of.